 After reading all relevant articles I could find on this topic, as well as talking to a few MMA coaches I know, I came up with these insights.

-- Hitting your abs doesn't make them stronger but tighter, and capable of contracting when under load.
+- Punching the abs doesn't necessarily make them stronger, but it can make them tighter and more capable of contracting under load.

-- It's important to have strong abs for good posture, body stabilization, protect internal organs, improve combat sports performance, and support of the spine.
+- Strong abs are crucial for good posture, body stabilization, protection of internal organs, improved sports performance, and spine support.